Your AI agents now know exactly which dependencies to use. See what's new!

 • Navigate to Settings > Model Providers in the application

-• Code Confluence supports multiple AI model providers for code analysis and understanding
+• Unoplat Code Confluence supports multiple AI model providers for code analysis and understanding

-We recommend using OpenRouter with the x-ai/grok-code-fast-1 model, which we've tested extensively for optimal performance and efficiency.
+We recommend the following models for optimal performance and code understanding:

 Setup Steps:

-2. Enter your OpenRouter API key in the API key field
+2. Enter your API key in the API key field

 4. Click Save Configuration